 Open the Bulk Mockup plugin and input all three folder locations.
 Ensure the video export settings are correct and click “Start Generating”.
 Your table card video mockups will be ready in no time.

-As you can see, this batch replacement process of smart objects on PSD templates with our plugin has a nominal learning curve.
-Omit hours of tedious work by following this batch-replace smart objects Photoshop guide to uplift your mockup shop or print-on-demand business to a new level.
+Omit hours of tedious work by following this batch replace smart objects Photoshop guide to uplift your mockup shop or print-on-demand business to a new level.